60decibels/pytrics/README.md

 ## License

-This code is not actively maintained but it is provided under [the MIT licence](https://opensource.org/licenses/MIT) and therefore free to copy, use and amend.
+This code is not actively maintained but it is provided under [the GPLv2 licence](https://opensource.org/licenses/GPL-2.0).
 Please refer to the `LICENSE.txt` file contained in this repository for full terms of use and ensure you include the LICENSE.txt file in all copies or substantial portions of the Software that you create.

 ## Further Context